agrinode/docs/docs/mqtt_demo.md

 ![](https://files.slack.com/files-pri/T3DCSETTK-F3MUBSZML/untitled.png?pub_secret=a5706e31ba)

-## * Step 2: Install Mosquitto broker into Raspberry Pi
+## * Step 2: Install Mosquitto broker on Raspberry Pi

 We use Mosquitto platform as a MQTT broker running on Rapsberry Pi.
 It provides MQTT protocol for our sensor network system.
 For more information about MQTT protocol; please visit this page: [what is MQTT and how does it work](https://www.ibm.com/developerworks/mydeveloperworks/blogs/aimsupport/entry/what_is_mqtt_and_how_does_it_work_with_websphere_mq?lang=en)